Thursday, October 24, 2024

 With SQL we’re constrained since we will certainly max out on capacity and scaling up is costly.
 Scaling out SQL is conceivable, but it takes a lot of time and money (partitioning, sharding, clustering, and so on).

-When it comes to scalability, the main distinction between SQL and NoSQL is this: NoSQL databases are built to scale out and make use of cloud computing.
 We are adding resources to a single node whether expanding out or horizontally (a computer or server).
 A single database can be used by several nodes.
 We can easily add (or delete) nodes when we scale out (or back in).

 This makes NoSQL a fantastic match for the cloud.
 Because it can scale out, you will be leveraging the scalability benefits of the cloud.
 You can run SQL on Azure, for example, but you will be constrained in your capacity to scale.